Vyral/base-template/_posts/2018-08-15-what-is-happening-in-the-boise-area-market.md

 I’ll share an example of this trend.
 About three and a half years ago, I was involved with a sale that went for $270,000.
 The same family that bought that $270,000 house took a job out of state recently and needed to sell.
 We sold the home in the last couple of weeks and they walked out of the title company with a check for $95,000.
 The appreciation has been so strong in this market that in only three and a half years, they were able to take nearly $100,000 worth of equity with them to purchase their new home.

-I get asked a lot, “Have I missed the opportunity to do well in this market?”
+I'm often asked, “Have I missed the opportunity to do well in this market?”
 No, not at all. **This market is still strong.** There is no slowdown in sight and it's an excellent time to put your home on the market and sell for top dollar.

 {% include pullquote.html %}